UPenn’s Digital Simulation Platform

 So what’s next on Wharton’s innovation horizon?
 To make ART scalable for the masses while exploring how this approach might revolutionize MOOC instruction.

 Many institutions find it difficult to tie classroom learning to real-world experiences.
 Lectures and case studies can serve to teach concepts but students often have no way to put ideas into practice.
-Internships can address this need but their aren’t always feasible to provide, particularly on a massive scale.
+Internships can address this need but aren’t always feasible to provide, particularly on a massive scale.

 The Wharton School of The University of Pennsylvania looked for a way to deliver an alternative realistic virtual experience, one that could play out over an extended period of time.
 Their goal was to enable experiential learning where students could put theory into practice tying together the full set of skills learned in the classroom.